 “What prompted you to look for SEO training?”

-I am likely to get responses similar to these…
+I might receive responses similar to these…

 The limbic system is an area deep within our brain that deals with all emotions and instincts.
 The activity within our limbic system is part of our subconscious mind and drives all of our decisions, behaviour and actions.

 When asked to provide a reason why we have acted in a particular way, the answer we give is processed by our neocortex—the newest (neo) part of our brain responsible for all conscious thought.